Get

 Does a Dog Stress Eat?
 Vet-Verified Facts & Info

 It can be hard to tell what causes a change in our dogs’ behavior.
 If your dog has suddenly begun eating much more than usual, it may indicate a serious underlying issue.
-If your dog appears to be constantly hungry or eating abnormally, stress could be a factor, however, you should reach out to your vet immediately to determine the root cause and receive proper treatment.
+If your dog appears to be constantly hungry or eating abnormally, stress could be a factor, however, you should reach out to a vet immediately to determine the root cause and receive proper treatment.

 But what are some of the reasons your dog may be overeating?
 To learn more about what may cause a dog to eat more than usual, keep reading below.